alihaider63/alihaider63/README.md

 - 👋 Hi, I’m Ali Haider
-- 👀 I’m interested in Android Dev.
+- 👀 I’m interested in Android Development.
-- 🌱 I’m currently learning Android Dev.
+- 🌱 I’m currently learning Android Development.

 <!---
 alihaider63/alihaider63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.